The Event Impacts Emotional Acceptance

 More.
 Since the caregiver cannot be onsite, they may need to hire someone to stay with their family member full time.
 The expense of hiring someone else to do the care can be costly!

-- The new caregiver needs a way to feel confident that the family member is getting good care when the caregiver is not present.
+- The new caregiver needs to feel confident that the family member is getting good care when the caregiver is not present.
 Creating a process to monitor the quality of care received and establishing an effective communication method is

 • Of, relating to, or constituting the essence